• Home

 • 1 Tablespoon extra-virgin olive oil

-• 1 28- ounce can whole tomatoes crushed with your hands
+• 1 28- ounce fire roasted tomatoes (preferably crushed)

 • 1 teaspoon kosher salt or more to taste